MaciejAnielski/Notes_App/README.md

 - Toggle between editing and previewing your markdown.
 - Create a new note which clears the editor.
 - Notes are automatically saved while you type.
+- Prevent overwriting existing notes by warning when a filename is already in use.